geshan/geshan.github.com/posts/2020-11-20-nodejs-with-docker.md

 - Node.js
 cover: "/images/nodejs-docker-docker-compose/00nodejs-docker-docker-compose.jpg"
 pagetitle: How to use Docker with Node.js a step-by-step tutorial
-description: Follow this 2000+ word step-by-step tutorial to use Docker with Node.js using best practices like BUILDKIT and caching with docker compose.
+description: Follow this step-by-step tutorial to use Docker with Node.js using best practices like BUILDKIT and caching with docker compose.
 keywords: docker with nodejs, nodejs on docker, docker nodejs, node dockerfile, node.js docker, nodejs dockerfile, docker node js development, docker compose, nodejs docker compose